lynaboubakri/finalassignment/README.md

 - The program then randomly recommends a song with title, artist, year, and views.
 - Users can request another recommendation, pick a new genre, or exit.

+## How to run
+Compile with: g++ -std=c++11 -o MusicRecommender finalassignment/finalassignment.cpp
+Run: ./MusicRecommender

+Contributed by: Lucas Lau — added documentation and testing results.